 Firstly, Richard Spear completed his 30th 50km event in 10 hours or less.
 His cumulative time for 1500 kms was 222 hrs and 44 minutes with an impressive average time of 7:25 and a best time of 5:14.

-Secondly, Gareth Clark completed his 10th 50km Gatliff in 10 hours or less.
+Secondly, Gavin Clark completed his 10th 50km Gatliff in 10 hours or less.
 His cumulative time for 500kms was 76 hours and 29 minutes; averaging a quick 7:39 and a best time of 7:08.

 Congratulations to both.
 They will be receiving special Certificates listing their times for each completion to commemorate their achievement.